Skip Navigation

 • Review the complete State of Alaska nursing statutes, regulations and application information.

-• Please note that clinical sites may require random drug testing for all employees, trainees and volunteers.
-Testing positive for drugs, or any infractions as described above, will disqualify students from participating in and/or completing the HCA A105 CNA class.
+• Please note that clinical sites may require drug testing for all employees, trainees and volunteers.
+Testing positive for drugs will disqualify students from participating in clinicals and thus will be unable to complete the HCA A105 CNA class and will not be eligible to take the state CNA certification exam.
 It is the students responsibility to confirm that they are eligible before attending the course.
-Again, if unsure about qualifying meet with an a advisor.
 No refunds will be given to those who don’t comply with this policy.

 • As per the Alaska Department of Community and Economic Development, after an individual completes the Board of Nursing approved nurse aide training program and submits a CNA application and fees, the application is evaluated by the Board of Nursing staff.